roookeee/datus/README.md

 */
 ```

-## Why use *datus*?
-Using *datus* has the following benefits:
-- no more 'dumb'/businesslogic-less `*Factory`-classes that you have to unit-test
-- separating mapping-logic from business-logic of certain mapping steps (**single-responsibility**)*
-- enabling your business-logic to only operate on parts of a data-structure (e.g. in a `.map`-step) instead of depending on the whole object (e.g. upper-casing a persons name) (**reducing dependencies**)
-- programming against an `interface` instead of concrete classes (**cleaner dependencies**)
-- defining `what` to map, not `how` to do it (**functional-programming approach**)
-- easily add logging or other cross-cutting-concerns via `spy` or `process`(see below for more information about the full API)

-Other minor benefits include:
-- define the mapping process from `A -> B` and get `Collection<A> -> Collection<B>` for free
-- no need to unit-test logic that has no real business-case / is not worth a unit test once you have fixed it (e.g. `null`-checking, will not be a problem again after including it)
-- (subjectively) more self-documenting code

-\* = business logic (e.g. businessful `.map`-steps) should be extracted to a class responsible for said business logic instead of an inline lamda

-## Usage
-Please refer to the USAGE.md for a complete user guide as the readme only serves as a broad overview.

 ## Conditional mapping
 There may be reasons why a given input cannot be converted to an output object or why a converted output object is invalid
 which can be handled in the following way: